WHAT TO SEE AND WHAT TO DO ON A TOUR OF SCANDINAVIA?

 Like the sound of an odyssey to the far north of Europe?
 Then we recommend visiting Lapland – a remote region covering parts of Sweden, Finland and Norway.
 Come in winter for the chance to see the aurora borealis, soak up snowy landscapes, and meet Santa Claus.

-Or hop on a plane and visit Iceland as part of your Nordic experience!
+Or hop on a plane and visit Iceland as part of your Nordic experience.
+You can have a virtually all-inclusive tour of Iceland with your hotel stays, transport, activities and more booked in one package.

 Good to know: Most of our vacation packages aren't set in stone, and there are many possibilities to tailor your plans.
 We can modify your tour if you'd prefer to arrive in a different city, spend time in other towns or add optional activities.